maniospas/pygrank/docs/userguide/quickstart.md

 ```

 ## 2. Load a graph and community
-Automatically load a graph and a community of nodes with a shared attribute.
+Automatically load a graph alongside a community of nodes with a shared attribute.
 You can also create a custom `networkx` graph.
 Run the algorithm to get a graph signal that maps nodes to scores indicating structural proximity to community members.

 ```python
 _, graph, community = next(pg.load_datasets_one_community(["eucore"]))